AdobeDocs/experience-manager-cloud-manager.en/help/using/production-pipelines.md

 >[!NOTE]
 >
->A pipeline can not be setup until its associated git repository has at least one branch and [program setup](setting-up-program.md) is complete.
+>A pipeline can not be setup until its associated git repository has at least one branch and [program setup](/help/getting-started/program-setup.md) is complete.

->[!NOTE]
->
->You can change the pipeline settings after initial set up.

 ## Video Tutorial {#video-tutorial-one}

-Watch this video for an overview of the pipeline creation process.
+This video provides an overview of the pipeline creation process, which is detailed in this document.

 >[!VIDEO](https://video.tv.adobe.com/v/26314/)